aitanavp/GitHubMiner/README.md

-# GitMiner
+# GitHubMiner
- GitMiner - Mining tool for Git project platforms
+ GitHubMiner - Mining tool that reads data from GitHub API and sends it to GitMiner